 How is the base pay calculated?

-The base pay can be per hour or per mile.
+The base pay can be a fixed wage per mile or per hour.
 This depends on the agreement between the driver and their employer.
 Some employers may also offer a combination of both.

 What is the average base pay per hour or per mile?